 Below you will find more information about our remote learning offer, and a link to the remote learning policy.

 In the event of a ‘contingency situation’ with whole groups or cohorts learning from home, we teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects to combine classes and have them taught by subject experts.
+However, we may need to make some adaptations in some subjects to combine classes and have them taught by subject experts.

 Secondary school-aged pupils not working towards formal qualifications this year:

 Four timetabled live lessons, an hour for assignment work plus a 25-minute session on personal development each morning.

 Secondary school-aged pupils working towards formal qualifications this year:

-- In the event of a ‘contingency situation’, we would use Microsoft Teams to deliver live lessons and set assignments for independent work.
+- In the event of a ‘contingency situation’, we would use Microsoft Teams to deliver timetabled live lessons and set assignments for independent work.
 All students have a username and password to www.office.com.